-- 1. You receive a notice in writing at least two days before our plan is going to stop covering your care.
-The notice tells you: - The date when we will stop covering the care for you. - How to request a fast track appeal to request us to keep covering your care for a longer period of time. - 2.
+- How to request a fast track appeal to request us to keep covering your care for a longer period of time. - 2.
 You, or someone who is acting on your behalf, will be asked to sign the written notice to show that you received it.
 Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan's decision to stop care.

-Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time process to make this request.
+Section 8.3 Step-by-step: How to make a Level 1 appeal to have our plan cover your care for a longer time

+If you want to ask us to cover your care for a longer period of time, you will need to use the appeals process to make this request.
 Before you start, understand what you need to do and what the deadlines are.

-If you want to ask us to cover your care for a longer period of time, you will need to use the appeals